Will Sheehey: The Basketball Tournament (TBT) (2015–present)

 In the summers of 2015, '16, and 2017, Sheehey played in The Basketball Tournament on ESPN for team Armored Athlete.
 He competed for the $2 million prize, and for team Armored Athlete in 2017, he averaged 9.5 points per game.
-Sheehey helped take team Armored Athlete in 2017 to the West Regional Championship, where they lost to Team Challenge ALS 75-63.
+Sheehey helped take team Armored Athlete in 2017 to the West Regional Championship, where they lost to Team Challenge ALS 75–63.

-Post-playing career
+Coaching career

-Sheehey retired from playing in 2020, and worked in software services.
-In September 2021 he joined the Golden State Warriors as a video coordinator, and was part of the staff for the 2022 NBA Championship.
+Sheehey retired from playing in 2020.
+In September 2021 he joined the Golden State Warriors as a player development coach, and was part of the staff for the 2022 NBA Championship.
+On July 16, 2025, Sheehey accepted a position as assistant coach and head of player development for the Bakken Bears of the Danish Basketligaen.

 Personal

 Sheehey married his wife, Nicole Jaderberg, in 2017.
 Sheehey is the son of Dawn Mailloux and Michael Sheehey, who played basketball at Syracuse and Saint Bonaventure.
 His uncle, Tom Sheehey, was a standout basketball player for Virginia and was drafted by the Boston Celtics and played professionally in Spain.
+He earned undergraduate degree from Kelley School of Business at Indiana University Bloomington.